sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Muslim Khojas were another group of successful merchants.
 The name Khoja, or Khwajah, meant a rich and respectable gentleman, an opulent merchant.
 Bohras, also spelled Bohara or Vohra, is derived from the Gujarati word vohorvu meaning ‘trade’ and records the occupation of the first converters to Islam.
 The Memons another mercantile community, were known as maumins or believers.
 The word maumin was distorted to Memon.

 **Afzal** (Arabic form: Afdal) ‘best’ or ‘learned’.
 Mukhtar was an 	occupational name based on Arabic mukhtār ‘chosen’, in some areas the title of a village chief.

+### The walas
+The Parsi community did not adopt surnames until the age of the British rulers.
+During the British rule, to be able to identify and track people, the Britishers demanded a list of Indian family names, esp in the cities.
+So most Urban families decided to adopt their profession as their family name as all the men of a family would be in the same trade.
+The suffix wala is used to identify the profession of the person.

+So, we got surnames like: Canteenwalas, Confectioners, Messmans, Bakerywalas, Hotelwalas, and Commissariats, for the folks who were in the food business.
+Those who dealt with bottles were Batliwala, those into medicine industry were Daaruwala, daaru being a term used for medicines.
+Plus, we had Mistry, Builder and Contractor.
 ### European Connects
-Given our recent knowlegde about English langauge, their occupational surnames are way easy to identify.
+Occupational surnames are amongst the most common in England.
+And, given our recent knowlegde about English langauge, their occupational surnames are way easy to identify.
 So, it can be  a trade Clark (cleric who went out to houses to administer the services), Thatcher (tanner’s helper; one who worked with leather) other e.g., Baker, Cooper, Butcher, Shoe Maker or a general profession (e.g., Gardner, Sheppard).
+Chapman, or Chipman were the trader who bought and sold articles.
+It also led to the words ‘chap,’ ‘cheap’ and ‘chop’.
 So, we will now touch upon some of the lesser known and with Indian connections.

 Dubash (duâ’ + ‘bhash’ = translator) as an occupation got started a post-European entry, but as a surname was first used by Hormasji Pestonji Shroff who migrated in 1852 and started his business in Karachi, by calling himself as Dubash.
 Inginear were the Engineer.

 In Goa you will find **Braganza** from the city of Bragança in Portugal.
 Its the name of the royal house whose members occupied the throne of Portugal.
 Same way we have D’Souza minor places in Portugal or Spain named Sousa or Souza.
 Da Silva came  name from Portuguese /silva/‘wood, thicket, bramble’.

-Chapman, or Chipman were the trader who bought and sold articles.
-It also led to the words ‘chap,’ ‘cheap’ and ‘chop’.
+Pinto could have been painters.

 #### End
 But remember this topic has its own complexibility and one can perhaps argue for another origin, Remember a Modi surname can be a Hindu bania (Lalit Modi) or OBC (PM Modi), Jain, Muslim (Syed Modi, the 8-time National Badminton champ, but for him it was a mistake done by his school teacher) or even a Parsi (Rusi Mody).
 So, Modi can be a merchants, traders, or shopkeepers.